‘$50,000 Bounty’ Placed On Whistleblower By ‘Certain Individuals,’ Lawyers Say, Now Under Federal Protection

 Asked by 60 Minutes interviewer Scott Pelley to respond to Trump’s comments, House Intelligence Committee Chair Adam Schiff — who is spearheading the newly announced impeachment inquiry into Trump over allegations in the whistleblower’s report — said, “It’s hard to describe how dangerous and loathsome that invitation to violence is.”

-Attorney General William Barr is also named in the whistleblower complaint — made available online by the House Intelligence Commitee — in which the intelligence agency employee alleges that Barr is also involved — along with Trump and Trump’s private lawyer Rudi Giuliani — in the attempts to force the Ukraine government to “investigate” potential 2020 Democratic nominee Joe Biden over long-debunked allegations of wrongdoing in relation to the country.
+Attorney General William Barr is also named in the whistleblower complaint — made available online by the House Intelligence Committee — in which the intelligence agency employee alleges that Barr is also involved — along with Trump and Trump’s private lawyer Rudi Giuliani — in the attempts to force the Ukraine government to “investigate” potential 2020 Democratic nominee Joe Biden over long-debunked allegations of wrongdoing in relation to the country.

-But it was the United States Justice Department of which Barr is chief executive that told Maguire to block the whistleblower report from being transmitted to the Intelligence Committee, as would be required practice under the law governing intelligence community whistleblower complaints.
+But it was the United States Justice Department of which Barr is the chief executive that told Maguire to block the whistleblower report from being transmitted to the Intelligence Committee, as would be required practice under the law governing intelligence community whistleblower complaints.

-David Waldman, host of Daily Kos Radio, took to his Twitter account to raise an alarm about Barr’s involvement in the whistleblower case.
+David Waldman, the host of Daily Kos Radio, took to his Twitter account to raise an alarm about Barr’s involvement in the whistleblower case.

 “What are the odds (Trump) orders Barr to identify the whistleblower, and info on the protective detail?”
 Waldman asked.
 “And what does Barr do with the request?”